dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

     - [ ]  looks at tae's emailed suggestions / review to add stuff
     - [ ]  sharpe ratios
     - [ ]  redo optuna whl with env req files and dev containers
-    - [ ]  use prettifiy to do this with greens: https://marclamberts.medium.com/correlation-between-shooting-angles-and-expected-goals-xg-68db6f2e6045#:~:text=The%20correlation%20between%20xG%20and,it%20is%20a%20critical%20factor.
+    - [ ]  use prettifiy to account for angle into [greens](https://marclamberts.medium.com/correlation-between-shooting-angles-and-expected-goals-xg-68db6f2e6045#:~:text=The%20correlation%20between%20xG%20and,it%20is%20a%20critical%20factor)
     - [ ]  more eda stuff, make time the index and expand to rob mulas time features like hour minute day month to see patterns or straight up when the tourny was played, like pairings, and eventuall weather mappings
     - [ ]  link supa base to model regirst so i can finally so feast
     - [ ]  https://www.kaggle.com/competitions/web-traffic-time-series-forecasting/discussion/43795